-- Basic techniques for virus cultivation and assay.
-Principles of diagnostic virology. - Examples of the design, discovery, and validation of candidate antiviral compounds. - •Examples of the discovery and development of candidate viral vaccine targets. - Engineering viral genomes to deliver and express genes of interest.
+- Basic techniques for virus cultivation and assay. - Principles of diagnostic virology. - Examples of the design, discovery, and validation of candidate antiviral drugs and vaccines. - Engineering viral genomes to deliver and express genes of interest.
 Rational design, development and applications of the most common viral vectors.
-Examples of viral vectors: AAV, Alphavirus, Adenovirus, Baculovirus, Poxvirus, Rabdovirus, Retrovirus, Lentivirus. - Examples of applications of viral vectors for protein expression, gene delivery, gene therapy, and vaccine development.
+Examples of viral vectors: AAV, Alphavirus, Adenovirus, Baculovirus, Poxvirus, Rhabdovirus, Retrovirus, Lentivirus. - Examples of applications of viral vectors for protein expression, gene delivery, gene therapy, and vaccine development.